TALXIS/docs/src/en/customizer-guide/required-application-consent.md

 ## TALXIS - PCF.FilePicker - Group Creation

 Optional app registration if you want the File Picker PCF to allow for group creation via UI.
+Primarily used in the previous version of File Picker.

 ### Permissions
 * Read and write all groups
 * Read and write group memberships
 * Sign in and read user profile

+## TALXIS - PCF.FilePicker - Advanced Permissions

+TBD

 ## TALXIS - PCF.CompanyProfileHinting